developersCradle/java-programming-masterclass/README.md

 ![JAVA ENGINEER](pic.jpg)

 All course material from Java Programming.
 Java 17 will be used.
-Masterclass for Software Developers by Tim Buchalka
+Masterclass for Software Developers by **Tim Buchalka**

 Contains my own notes with some course material to enforce learning experience.

-This repository is made with Eclipse, therefore it will include configuration files which are related to this IDE
+This repository is made with **Eclipse**, therefore it will include configuration files which are related to this IDE.
+Also there is no builder, so this approach will be favored for now. ⚙️

-If the content sparked :fire: your interest, please consider buying the course and start learning :book:
+If the content sparked :fire: your interest, please consider buying the course and start learning. :book:

 [The Course at Udemy](https://www.udemy.com/java-the-complete-java-developer-course)
 [The Learn Programming Academy](http://learnprogramming.academy)